-Effective as of August 3, 2010, the maturity date under our \$1.0 billion unsecured line of credit was extended to August 3, 2011.
+Effective as of August 3, 2010, the maturity date under our Operating Partnership's \$1.0 billion unsecured line of credit was extended to August 3, 2011.
 All other terms of the unsecured line of credit remain unchanged.

 Equity Transactions